rybplayer/UCSDCourseGrapher/README.md

 # UCSDCourseGrapher
-[DEPRECATED] What does a graph of all UCSD classes look like?
+[ARCHIVED] What does a graph of all UCSD classes look like?

 > NOTE: This is not an enrollment tool!